 - Director of Student Experience (Chair)

 - Student Support Officer (Secretary)

 - Relevant academic staff

-- At least one student representing each year cohort of the relevant programme
+- At least one student representing each year cohort of each of the relevant programmes

 The elections for the undergraduate representatives are organised through the Student Union.
 SSLC agendas and minutes are found on the SEMS QMplus landing page (https://qmplus.qmul.ac.uk/course/view.php?id=13091).
 Relevant items on the minutes are referred to the appropriate School committees for consideration and feedback.